benbrastmckie/ModelChecker/Design/Strategies.md

 The constraints above require `X` to be a proposition by requiring `Verify` and `Falsify` to be: (1-2) closed under fusion; (3) exclusive; and (4) exhaustive.
 These constraints set limits on what verification and falsification relations can hold.

-If it is not possible to take `X` to be a bound variable as above, then copies of the following constraints could be included for each `X` in `sentence_letters`:
+NOTE: I couldn't get `X` to be a variable that ranges over AtomSort, so included instances of the following constraints for each `X` in `sentence_letters`:

 1. For all `x`, `y`, if `verify(x,X)` and `verify(y,X)`, then `verify(fusion(x,y),X)`.
 2. For all `x` and `y`, if `falsify(x,X)` and `falsify(y,X)`, then `falsify(fusion(x,y,X))`.